dpc/rust-bitcoin-indexer/README.md

 An experiment in indexing Bitcoin, in Rust.

 Query blocks using JsonRPC, dump them into Postgres.
-Handle reorg detections.
+After reaching chain-head, keep indexing in real-time and handle reorgs.

 WIP, Goals: